gilbertorobles24/Web-Streaming-a-TensorFlow-Object-Detector-to-React-Native-Mobile-App/README.md

 * This project does not yet address the Flask settings for allowing multiple devices to access the server port.
 This is not an issue when setting up a server through the HTTP class, however, the Flask server tends to crash if multiple devices access the port at once.

+* The current model does not do too well on the Raspberry Pi as it needs more processing power.
+Similar projects spend the $350 for the USB Coral Accelerator for Raspberry Pi, but research is in development for a more efficient model which can run fast enough on the Pi.

 # Video Demos